 Across Ontario, many new craft breweries, wineries and spirit distilleries have taken root in recent years.
 The process of distilling hard alcohol such as whisky, gin and rum commonly involves large equipment, toxic fumes and other potentially harmful elements.
-In addition to securing comprehensive distillery insurance, some of the most common hazards as well as distillery risk management approaches are outlined below.
+In addition to securing comprehensive distillery insurance, some of the most common hazards, as well as distillery risk management approaches, are outlined below.

-During the fermentation process, yeast eats carbohydrates and creates carbon dioxide – an odorless, colourless and toxic gas that can impact the health of employees.
+During the fermentation process, the yeast eats carbohydrates and creates carbon dioxide – an odourless, colourless and toxic gas that can impact the health of employees.
 Because carbon dioxide is heavier than air, properly venting the lower levels of your fermentation areas can help to minimize the potential of your workers inhaling carbon dioxide.
 If your distillery uses a converted chest freezer as a fermentation chamber, be aware that carbon dioxide can collect at the bottom of the cabinet.
 To address this, periodically prop the lid up and use a fan to introduce fresh air.

 Distilleries can be a fun work environment, especially if your employees are passionate about creating alcohol.
 This environment can sometimes create a work atmosphere where staff are allowed to drink on the job.
 Alcohol can affect an individual’s perception and reaction time as well as negatively impact a worker’s judgment, potentially leading to dangerous mistakes or accidents with large, expensive equipment.
 Avoid adding unnecessary hazards by banning alcohol consumption during work hours.

 Fires & Explosions